cmsmcq/Aparecium/A/workplan.md

 * Add new functionality for insertions.
 This has several steps:

-    * Accept options in top-level functions and pass the options into the internals.
-Two top priorities: pretty-print yes/no and format of return value (parse tree, parse map, parse-forest grammar, parse-forest map, various internals ... for now supporting parse tree, parse-forest grammar, Earley set).

     * Add insertions to the grammar compiler.

     * Add insertions to the parser.